 Michelle's Earth Foundation, P.O.
-Box 5140 Preston King Station, Arlington, Virginia 22205
+Box 5140 Preston King Station, Arlington, Virginia 22205 michellesearth.blogspot.com info@michellesearth.org Donations are possible on Paypal or by mail. |

 Dear Friend of MEF,